-After deliberating over 13 shades of beige paint, reorganizing the furniture in every conceivable way possible and carefully arranging the scatter cushions so that they’re juuuust so, you can sit back, relax and enjoy your home.
-Our homes are our sanctuary and it’s no big surprise that we’re spending more than ever on their upkeep.
+After deliberating over 13 shades of beige paint, reorganizing the furniture in every conceivable way possible and carefully arranging the scatter cushions so that they’re juuuust so, you really want to be able to just sit back and enjoy.
+But if you still feel like something is missing, you aren’t the only one.
 In the US for example, there was a 47% increase in homeowners spending $1,000 or more on home improvement projects between 2015 and 2016.

-Let’s take a look at what we can do in our homes for immediate impact without reaching for a hammer.
+Let’s take a look at what we can do in our homes to create immediate impact without reaching for a hammer.

 1. Create open space using mirrors